YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 The system stores extracted lost transactions in the file <extract file> specified by this mandatory qualifier.
 The starting point for the search for lost transactions is the JNL_SEQNO obtained from the originating instance in the -fetchresync operation.
 If -fetchresync is not specified, <extract file> lists the post-consistent-state transactions that were undone by the rollback procedure to reach a consistent state.

 .. note::
    The extracted lost transactions list may contain broken transactions due to system failures that occurred during processing.
-Do not resolve these transactions-they are not considered to be committed.
+Do not resolve these transactions - they are not considered to be committed.

 *-rsync_strm=<strm_num>*